moyito2604/Mobot/README.md

 ***Music Bot Commands***
 m!join: joins voice channel
 m!leave: leaves voice channel
-m!play: plays music with a youtube link, queues music, and plays music that is currently paused m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue
+m!play: plays music with a youtube link, queues music, and plays music currently paused This command also allows you to search for a song on youtube

+m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue
 ```